 An operating segment is a component of the Company that engages in business activities from which it may earn revenues and incur expenses, including revenues and expenses that relate to transactions with any of the Company's other components, and for which discrete financial information is available.

-Operarting segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker of the Company.
-As the chief operating decision maker of the Company assess the financial performances and position of the Company as a whole and makes strategic decision, the management considers retail trading of premium and luxury watches, accessories and other luxury items and including related after sale services in India as a single operating segment as per Ind AS 108, hence separate segment disclosure, have not been furnished.
+Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker of the Company.
+As the chief operating decision maker of the Company assess the financial performances and position of the Company as a whole and makes strategic decision, the management considers retail trading of premium and luxury watches, accessories and other luxury items and including related after sale services as a single operating segment as per Ind AS 108, hence separate segment disclosure, have not been furnished.

 45. Other Statutory Information